FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

 Inside the `main()` function, we're initializing the server, and passing it to `http.ListenAndserve` method.
 In Go, a package name is only the last param of the import path (usually), and each type in Go has a name composed of the package name and the type identifier.

 For example, let's look at the method `http.ListenAndServe` - although the import path is `net/http`, the package name is `http`, and the identifier is `ListenAndServe`.
+The full type name is `http.ListenAndServe` and you always should take it into account, since this is what the consumer of the package writes.
+When you look at it from the consumer POV, it should be meaningful.

 This method receives an address and an `http.Handler`:
-- address: This is the address it will listen on the TCP network.
+- `address`: This is the address it will listen on the TCP network.
 - `http.Handler`: For every incoming connection, it will use the `http.Handler` to handle the requests, which is defined as:
   ```go
   package http